yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/latency-histogram.md

 {{< note title="Note" >}}

-- If latency histogram is not reported from YBA, then the **Query Details** listing the **Response Time Percentile** will be omitted from the UI.
+- If latency histogram is not reported from YBA, then the histogram graph is omitted from the Slow Query dashboard.
 - If the P99 latency statistics are not reported from YBA, then `-` placeholder gets displayed for the same in the **Query Details** tab.

 {{< /note >}}